Domain Risk Score¶

 Introduction¶

-Domain Risk Score is powered by our real-time, historical database of observed changes in domain names, registrations, and infrastructure values.
-Our industry-leading data makes it possible for us to generate best-in-class analysis.
-We estimate a domain's observed connections to known-bad actors with Proximity, and its predicted risk with our Threat Profile suite of machine learning classifiers.
+Domain Risk Score uses a real-time, historical database of observed changes in domain names, registrations, and infrastructure values.
+This industry-leading data enables best-in-class analysis.
+The system estimates a domain's observed connections to known-bad actors with Proximity, and its predicted risk with the Threat Profile suite of machine learning classifiers.

-Our Threat Profile uses machine learning (ML) classifiers to estimate the probability that a domain was registered with malicious intent, for the purpose of malware, phishing, and/or spam.
-We continuously refine our ML classifiers against changes in the global DNS and the malicious domain landscape, drilling down to the signals (out of hundreds) most important for predicting malice.
+The Threat Profile uses machine learning classifiers to estimate the probability that someone registered a domain with malicious intent for malware, phishing, and/or spam.
+DomainTools continuously refines these machine learning classifiers against changes in the global Domain Name System (DNS) and the malicious domain landscape, drilling down to the signals—out of hundreds—most important for predicting malice.

-Our Proximity score measures a domain’s observed closeness to known malicious domain infrastructure.
-We enrich known-bad domains with our own data, and reveal the innocent-looking domains to which they are linked.
-The Proximity score updates rapidly in response to changes in global DNS infrastructure.
+The Proximity score measures a domain's observed closeness to known malicious domain infrastructure.
+DomainTools enriches known-bad domains with its own data, and reveals the innocent-looking domains to which they're linked.
+The proximity score updates rapidly in response to changes in global DNS infrastructure.

-Domain Risk Score is fully incorporated into multiple DomainTools products for security automation and investigation.
+You can access Domain Risk Score through DomainTools products for security automation and investigation.

 Domain Risk Score Components¶